olivierlacan/olivierlacan.com/_posts/2018-03-14-why-wont-bundle-update.md

 There has to be a better way, right?
 Well...

 There is something in RubyGems that allows you to check the installed gem dependencies for a specific gem.
-You can ask `gem dependency nokogir` and RubyGems will tell you — for each version of nokogiri — what gems depend on that specific version:
+You can ask `gem dependency nokogiri` and RubyGems will tell you — for each version of nokogiri — what gems depend on that specific version: